Skip to Content

 • 1 spaghetti squash If not low carb, use 1 lb of pasta of your choice

-• ½ cup Parmesan cheese grated (can use Romano cheese)
+• ½ cup Parmesan cheese grated (can use Romano cheese – Pecorino is my favorite)

 Instructions

-1/4 cup fresh basil leaves, 1 tsp red pepper flakes, 3 cloves garlic, 1 tsp coarse salt
+1/4 cup fresh basil leaves, 1 teaspoon red pepper flakes, 3 cloves garlic, 1 teaspoon coarse salt

 • In a large skillet or dutch oven heat the olive oil over medium high heat.
 Add the onion and saute until soft and lightly caramelized, about 6- 10 minutes.